SrijanBadhya/Debsoc/Running the PES Debsoc.md

 In the interest of time and simplicity, it makes sense to drop a lot of procedures of debate.
 Explaining these takes quite sometime and can be overwhelming to someone new to debate who's already having a hard time remembering who the "Deputy Leader of Opposition" is supposed to be.
 We dropped POIs and proper OAs.
 A verdict is unnecessary and often misleading to recruits in round 2 because they expect it to decide their entry into the club (even after all the times we told them).
 We did give everyone a bit of feedback (which does feel a bit awkward without an OA or verdict), but it worked well enough to convince people that there was value (opportunity for growth) in the club.

-Verdict can be straight up demotivating.
+Verdicts can be straight up demotivating, especially at a super early stage,

 ### Round 3